The Smile Curriculum Intention

 - As with everything we do we wanted to enrich our global learning by considering the link to living our faith and as such have made links where possible to RE and Catholic social teaching

-- The PSHE content is taken from the PSHE Association 2020 and incorporates: Living in the Wider-world, Health and Well-being and Relationships
+- The PSHE content is taken from the PSHE Association 2020 and incorporates: Living in the Wider-world, Health and Well-being and Relationships.

 - We also value financial education and have included a series of lessons using the ‘Financial Education Planning Framework’

 The Smile curriculum is taught weekly for 1 hour, every child has a Smile exercise book where learning is recorded.
+Children are also encouraged to show their learning and understanding through class discussion and team talk opportunities/ shared activities.
+Our SEND students have the support of class adults to ensure they access SMILE learning at an appropriate level.